annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 Additionally, **MATLAB** scripts are included to perform minimal processing on the downloaded datasets (e.g., arranging data into a structured format for further analysis and plotting in MATLAB).

 ## Requirements

+### Requirements

+*⚠️ Note: These instructions are designed and tested specifically for macOS.
+While they may work on other operating systems (e.g., Windows or Linux), you might need to adapt the installation code accordingly.*

 To use the content of this repository, ensure you have the following installed in your computer.